g-seeberg/UHIPY/README.md

 -----Documentation-----

-This code was used for the paper "Evaluating the potential of Landsat satellite data to monitor the effectiveness of measures to mitigate urban heat islands: A case study for Stuttgart (Germany)" published in Urban Science.
+This code was used for the paper "Evaluating the potential of Landsat satellite data to monitor the effectiveness of measures to mitigate urban heat islands: A case study for Stuttgart (Germany)".
 RED, NIR, TIR and cloudmask(QA) bands from Landsat collection 2 must be available.
 Workingdirectory (wd) must be the same for all scripts.
 modules necessary: arcpy (with arcgis pro), os and numpy.